queer/squish/README.md

 squish currently only has e2e tests.
 You can run them by running `./test/test-e2e.sh`.

-## Layers and binaries and images and whatnot

-squish doesn't have OCI-style container images.
-Since what actually runs is a bunch of bind-mounted-together SDKs, your "image" that you push is just a binary (or tarball, or ...).
-When actually running a container, you specify its layer names + tags in your `squishfile.toml`, as well as optional run + env + port sections -- and the daemon can put all of it together to figure out what layers are needed and what command to run.
-This may seem a bit counter-intuitive at first, but it's useful for ex. adding a custom `debug` layer to containers at creation time, ensuring you have the same tools present in a container no matter what source layers make it up.

 ## Where did the name come from?

 The idea started out as making something like [Flatpak](https://flatpak.org/)